SpaceWarpDev/SpaceWarp.Template/README.md

    over the corresponding "i" icons, or in the **[Project parameters](#project-parameters)** section.<br>
    **Make sure that "Place solution and project in the same directory" is checked.**
    ![Step 5](https://i.imgur.com/g5mkGSp.png)
-6. Open `cmd` in the project directory and run `scripts\setup.bat`.
+6. Open the project directory, go to the `scripts` folder and run `setup.bat`.
 This will guide you through the process of finishing the project setup.
 7. Rebuild the solution once for all references to be resolved
    ![Step 8](https://i.imgur.com/MeBZBbD.png)